thinkst/opencanary/README.md

 > Requires [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

+NOTE: The portscan module is automatically disabled for Dockerised OpenCanary.

 1. Edit the `data/.opencanary.conf` file to enable, disable or customize the services that will run.

 1. Edit the `ports` section of the `docker-compose.yml` file to enable/disable the desired ports based on the services you have enabled in the config file.